Welcome to Downtown Disney! Let’s eat some vegan food!

 Earl of Sandwich

 Tortilla Jo’s has a limited version of their menu currently.
-Note that the Tableside Guacamole is not currently available.
+Note that the Tableside Guacamole is not currently available, but they can make it in the kitchen for you.

 They still have the Vegetarian Burrito on the menu, which is still vegan by default.
 It has house made quinoa meatballs, black beans, roasted tomatoes, poblano peppers, and red onion, topped with salsa ranchera and served with cilantro rice.